-TA/RA (in lieu) or to work as a “replacement worker” in the event of a legal strike or lockout, please let the Union know and we can help you.
+If you are asked by your supervisor or your Department Chair to continue your work as a Sessional Instructor or to work as a “replacement worker” in the event of a legal strike or lockout, please let the Union know and we can help you.

-- Do I keep my benefits during a strike?
+Do I keep my benefits during a strike?

 Thankfully, CUPE 3906 and CUPE National are currently able to maintain members’ benefits in the event of a strike or lock-out.
 If there are any changes to the administration of the benefits (e.g., where to drop off claims, etc.), we would give the membership plenty of notice of such changes.

-- What is a lockout?
+What is a lockout?

 The Employer has the legal right to “lockout” its workers during the negotiation process if they follow the appropriate timelines set out by the Ontario Labour Relations Act.
 If